DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section12_MonitoringAuditingAndPerformance/notes.md

 ### 144. CloudWatch Logs
 - Your application can send logs to cloudwatch using the SDK
-- Cloud watch can collecct log from
+- Cloud watch can collecct logs from
     - Elastic beanstalk
     - ECS
     - AWS Lambda